 The “No-Shampoo” Rule

 Shaggy hair thrives on second-day grit.
-Daily shampoo strips the natural oils that give your layers weight, separation, and hold.
-That is why fresh-washed shags often look flat and weak.
+Daily shampoo strips the natural oils that give layers weight, separation, and natural hold.
+That is why freshly washed shags often look flat and weak.

 Mastering the “Scrunch” Technique

 Scrunching is not random squeezing.
-Done right, it adds movement and separation without turning your hair into a crunch-fest.
+Done properly, it adds movement and separation without turning your hair into a stiff mess.

-Apply sea salt spray to damp hair, focusing on the mid-lengths and ends, not the roots.
-Then scrunch upward with your hands, lifting the hair instead of smashing it.
-Let it air-dry or hit it lightly with a diffuser for extra texture.
+Apply sea salt spray to damp hair, focusing on mid-lengths and ends rather than the roots.
+Scrunch upward with your hands, lifting the hair instead of pressing it down.
+Let it air-dry or use a diffuser lightly to enhance texture without forcing shape.

 Handling the “Awkward Stage”

 Every shag goes through a phase where the layers stop behaving.
-Length grows unevenly, volume shifts, and things feel slightly off.
+Length grows unevenly, volume shifts, and the cut feels slightly off.
 This is normal.

 Do not panic and buzz it off.
-Use a small amount of matte cream to tame rogue sections and keep shape through the sides.
-A light trim around the edges is usually enough to reset the cut without losing progress.
+Use a small amount of matte cream to calm rogue sections and maintain shape through the sides.
+A light edge trim is often enough to reset the cut without losing progress.

-Get these basics right and every shaggy haircut works harder for you.
-Ignore them and even the best cut turns soft, fuzzy, and forgettable.
+Get these basics right and these men’s shaggy hairstyles work harder for you.
+Ignore them and even a strong cut turns soft, fuzzy, and forgettable.

 Frequently Asked Questions